This grant funds organizations to expand fair housing enforcement and support underserved areas or populations protected under the Fair Housing Act.

 Funder: Department of Housing and Urban Development

-Summary: Supports nonprofit organizations to build or expand capacity for fair housing enforcement and related activities, especially in underserved areas.
+Summary: Supports nonprofit organizations in building capacity and effectiveness for fair housing enforcement and related activities, particularly in underserved areas, through five specialized funding components.